 One important thing to note is that the tide does come up quite a bit.
-There’s a little river that runs into the ocean about 20 minutes or so down the beach from Piedra Piedra that you will have to swim across at high tide.
+There are stretches where the waves may crash against some rocks on the beach so be careful of that.
+There’s also a little river that runs into the ocean that you will have to swim across at high tide.

 Visit the Hot Springs and Waterfalls

 There are some termales, or natural hot springs, about a 30 minute hike from Playa Guachalito.
 I didn’t go, but pictures online look nice and I’m sure the walk through the jungle is also worthwhile.

 There are also several waterfalls that can also be reached from the beach.
 These include a series of three along the same path known as Sendero Cascada (literally, the waterfall trail) Cascada del amor, and La Roñosa.
 I didn’t make it to any of these either, but I’m sure they are worth seeing if you have the time to make it there.

 Honestly, although I came to see the whales, I think this may have been the real highlight for me.
 This was one of the few trips I’ve done the last several years alone, and while I would have loved to have had Susana with me, sitting on the beach without a soul in sight was also in its own way very nice.

 The cell service is also spotty at best.
 I could get an intermittent signal at the very edge of the water.
 That meant I was more or less disconnected.

 I did lots of reading, talked to some other people staying at the lodge, and got to do lots of thinking.
 And all of that while being surrounded by some amazing scenery.